-- Mukhopadhyay P, Sarkar K, Chakraborty M, Bhattacharya S, Mishra R and Kundu PP: Oral insulin delivery by self-assembled chitosan nanoparticles: In vitro and in vivo studies in diabetic animal model.
+- Mukhopadhyay P, Sarkar K, Chakraborty M, Bhattacharya S, Mishra R and Kundu PP: Oral insulin delivery by self-assembled chitosan nanoparticles: In-vitro and in-vivo studies in a diabetic animal model.
 Mater Sci Eng C 2013; 33(1): 376-82.

 - Liu J, Gong T, Wang C, Zhong Z and Zhang Z: Solid lipid nanoparticles loaded with insulin by sodium cholate-phosphatidylcholine-based mixed micelles: Preparation and characterization.
 Int J Pharm.
 2007; 340(1-2): 153-62.

 - Iwanaga K, Ono S, Narioka K, Morimoto K, Kakemi M, Yamashita S, et al.: Oral delivery of insulin by using surface coating liposomes.
 Int J Pharm 1997; 157(1): 73-80.